CNES/EleFits/doc/breaking_changes.md

 **Rationale**

 * Much richer concept now, e.g. with support for HDU state filtering;
+* Enable implementation of HDU selectors, along with iterators;
 * Analogous usage to `KeywordCategory`.

 **Status in version 3.2**